networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ![](screenshot-2021-07-08-at-11.30.01.png "Switch Inventory")

-## Adding switches into a Fabric
+## Adding switches into a fabric

-I will now begin the Fabric creation.
+I will now begin the fabric creation.
 In this example, I will be creating a single fabric named DC1_F1.
 It will act as a logical container and provide management of my devices.
 In a real-world deployment, you may have multiple fabrics depending on your requirements.

 Using the wizard I will add a fabric.